Public Sector Unions were hit hard in 2018. But don’t expect them to leave the Golden State

-But, according to Smith, if lobbying expenditures are a concern, we should instead shift our attention to corporate influence, since they vastly outspend unions.
-Together, Pacific Gas & Electric (PG & E) and Chevron spent approximately $10 million more on lobbying expenditures within California between 2017 and 2018 than SEIU, California Teachers Association, PORAC and the School Employees Association combined.
+Smith defended union lobbying expenditures, noting that corporate spending on lobbying far outweighs anything seen by organized labor.
+Together, Pacific Gas & Electric and Chevron spent approximately $10 million more on lobbying expenditures within California between 2017 and 2018 than SEIU, California Teachers Association, PORAC and the School Employees Association combined.

 “We could never match [corporations] dollar for dollar.
-We can’t devote those resources,” Smith mentioned.
+We can’t devote those resources,” Smith said.

-But even with less revenue, membership and an impactful Supreme Court decision, it doesn't necessarily mean their influence is waning, particularly in California.
-After all, the industry gave more than $1.2 million to back Governor Gavin Newsom during his campaign, and nationally, public sector unions have given 91% of their political donations to Democrats since 1990, on average.
+But even with less revenue, membership and an impactful Supreme Court decision, it doesn't necessarily mean union influence is waning.
+After all, the industry gave more than $1.2 million to back Gov. Gavin Newsom during his campaign, and nationally, public sector unions have given on average 91% of their political donations to Democrats since 1990.

 And after the most recent election, Smith thinks California is actually in a pretty good position to protect public workers, despite the court ruling.